gtrafimenkov/rust-ggstd/README.md

 When a piece of functionality is needed, appropriate Go source code is copied from [go1.20.6](https://github.com/golang/go/tree/go1.20.6/src) and translated to Rust.

+Also:
-Structures and functions are renamed to meet Rust naming conventions.
+- structures and functions are renamed to meet Rust naming conventions
+- usage of Go Reader and Writer interfaces replaced with Rust `std::io::Read` and `std::io::Write`.
+That makes the code more idiomatic and more compatible with the rest of Rust ecosystem

 ## Gotchas